parse-community/docs/_includes/parse-server/usage.md

 * `auth`: Configure support for [3rd party authentication](#oauth-and-3rd-party-authentication).
 * `maxUploadSize`: Maximum file upload size.
 Make sure your server does not restrict max request body size (e.g. nginx.conf `client_max_body_size 100m;`)

+Next, Parse Server can be started with the `.start` method.
+This ensures that the database connection is establised, cloud code is registered, and any other startup actions.

-The Parse Server object was built to be passed directly into `app.use`, which will mount the Parse API at a specified path in your Express app:
+In order to access an express middleware for `app.use`, you can all `.app` value.
+This will mount the Parse API at a specified path in your Express app:

 ```js
 const express = require('express');